Oklahoma Earthquakes: Series Of Small Earthquakes Rattle Oklahoma Residents

 — Faz Fzingo (@Theophany1) January 1, 2017

-Data from the U.S. Geological Survey also confirm that the three earthquakes did happen.
-USGS data also confirmed that all three earthquakes were quite shallow in nature and took place at a depth of less than 5 kilometers from the surface.
-The ABC News report did go on to say that there were no reported injuries or signs of damage caused by the earthquakes.
-This is attributed to the shallow nature of the quakes and more importantly, the fact that all the earthquakes were of magnitude 3.7 and below.
-A consensus among geologists is that Earthquakes magnitude 4 and lesser are not considered large enough to cause damage,
+Data from the U.S. Geological Survey also confirmed that the three earthquakes had occurred.
+USGS data also confirmed that all three earthquakes were quite shallow in nature and took place at a depth of less than five kilometers from the surface.

+The ABC News report added that there were no reported injuries or signs of damage caused by the earthquakes.
+This is attributed to the shallow nature of the quakes and, more importantly, the fact that all the earthquakes were of magnitude 3.7 and below.
+A consensus among geologists is that magnitude 4 or lesser earthquakes are not considered large enough to cause damage.

 The latest series of quakes in Oklahoma has led to a renewed interest in the geological changes that some areas in the state have gone through in the span of a few decades.
 Ever since the first earthquake in Oklahoma was recorded back in 1918, there has been a steady increase in the frequency of quakes in the region.
 While this was considered normal initially, things changed after 2009 after the region experienced a significant spike in the number of earthquakes.
-Many scientific studies have since then indicated that fracking could be a reason for the increased geological activity in the area.
+Many scientific studies have since indicated that fracking could be a reason for the increased geological activity in the area.
 For the uninitiated, the process of fracking involves injecting liquids into rocks at high pressures to extract oil or gas trapped inside it.

 Oklahoma’s new fracking rules aim to reduce earthquake risk from controversial oil-extraction process https://t.co/JLCsbc8zlc pic.twitter.com/Js2fwZuQII